aaronbieber/coaching-blog/content/posts/interview-like-you-re-already-hired/index.md

 If you want to tell me that you're really anxious and that it takes you time to get comfortable working on a problem, that's fine!
 It can be hard to admit that to a stranger, and I applaud your honesty.
-But leave it at that.
+Honesty is good.
+Repeatedly making fun of yourself, though, only makes it easier for your interviewers to doubt you.

 If you're going to fail, if you have the sudden realization that you're way beyond your depth, make it your mission to flame out spectacularly!
 Dig in, try hard, focus on asking great questions, and get as far as you can with what you know.

 I've hired countless engineers who could not complete the entire coding exercise because I know that smart, motivated people can use Google.
 What you need to demonstrate is that you can see where your gaps are and that you have some idea of how to fill them.
-Ask direct questions ("can I assume X?"), lean on your resources ("is it okay if I look this up real quick?"), and be clear about what you do and do not know ("I think a regular expression would be perfect here, but I don't remember the syntax").
+Ask direct questions ("can I assume X?"), lean on your resources ("is it okay if I look this up real quick?"), and be clear about what you do and do not know ("I think a regular expression would work here, but I don't remember the syntax").

 Self-awareness is a surprisingly rare and powerful attribute.
 Show that you know what you know, but frame it as a strength, because it is.
 Instead of "I'm so